Balladebits/Balladebits/README.md

 If you're reading this, maybe you're from Discord
 ---------------

-I'm a He/Him,Straight Femboy (But i don't mind if you use she/her,but don't use they/them)
+I'm a He/Him,Straight Femboy (But i don't mind if you use she/her)

 I'm An Asocial and Introvert (I only talk to Really Close friends,aside from that,posibly i'm not going to respond)